samugit83/TheGradientPath/AISecurityEngineering/S - Spoofing/jwt_token_theft.md

     """
     Category 3: HTTP header injection XSS testing.
     Tests if headers are reflected in responses.

+    TESTING MODE: DIRECT - This function sends HTTP requests with payloads in custom headers and checks if they are reflected in the response body or headers.
+    Automated detection via HTTP response analysis.
     """
     result = {
         'category': 'header',